ferdinandyb/maildir-rank-addr/README.md

       --addresses strings   comma separated list of your email addresses (regex possible) --config string       path to config file
-      --filters strings     comma separated list of regexes to filter --maildir string      path to maildir folder
-      --outputpath string   path to output file
+      --filters strings     comma separated list of regexes to filter --maildir strings     comma separated list of paths to maildir folders --outputpath string   path to output file
       --template string     output template
 ```

 **maildir**

-The path to the folder that will be scanned.
+The paths to the folders that will be scanned.
 No default is set for this.

 **outputpath**